 Holmes laughs as she remembers resting outside while watching the animals drink at a nearby river, only to wake as her husband shooed away the baboon that had wandered over to her chair for a visit.

-Hearing about a nearby pride of lions, including some cubs—a slightly more difficult item to cross off the safari bingo card—Holmes’ truck raced to the scene only to find fifteen trucks already there.
-Luckily, the mother lion didn’t seem disturbed by the attention, the appearance of safari trucks being an everyday occurrence in her life.
+Hearing about a nearby pride of lions, including some cubs—a slightly more difficult item to cross off the African safari bingo card—Holmes’ truck raced to the scene only to find fifteen trucks already there.
+Luckily, this part of her adventure travel in Africa wasn’t ruined as the mother lion didn’t seem disturbed by the attention.
+The appearance of safari trucks is an everyday occurrence in her life.

 Leafing through the book, she realized that the images were familiar.
 Four years prior, at a conference of travel and leisure specialists, Holmes drew a rainbow, accompanied with an inspirational message at a session.
 She knew her picture and words were going to Africa, but she had no idea that, in a community center in Nairobi, she would open the book to the rainbow she’d drawn years ago.

 Holmes praised the Micato employees at every location.
-From locals hired to use their sling shots to keep monkeys from stealing their food to the knowledgeable guides, she felt their experience only enhanced hers.
-After asking if he ever got tired of doing the same safari, one guide said, “No, we see it different every time because we see it through the eyes of our clients.
+From locals hired to use their sling shots to keep monkeys from stealing their food to the knowledgeable guides, she felt their experience enhanced hers.
+After asking if he ever got tired of doing the same African safari, one guide said, “No, we see it different every time because we see it through the eyes of our clients.
 We see their sense of awe.”